coldlabkaist/MovAl/tutorial/Troubleshooting.md

 - When running Cutie, the terminal should explicitly display that CUDA is being used.
 If this message does not appear, segmentation may be running on CPU instead of GPU.
 - In this case, please recheck your dependency configuration and ensure CUDA is correctly enabled.
+- **Notes:**
+Ensure your PyTorch build matches your Python version and CUDA/driver setup.